North Asheville

 Dylan's Take:

-North Asheville gets unfairly dismissed as "suburban sprawl," but honestly?
+One of the reasons I moved to Asheville was for that college town energy I loved in Gainesville.
+North Asheville, especially around UNCA, has that same mix of coffee shops full of students, affordable(ish) housing options, and that intellectual curiosity that reminds me of living near UF.
+It's where academics and creatives collide - minus the Florida humidity.
 Some of my happiest clients ended up here.
 They wanted West Asheville but needed a yard for their two kids and three dogs.
 They thought they were "settling" until they discovered the North Asheville community—great neighbors, excellent restaurants hidden in strip malls, and the ability to actually park when they go somewhere.
 It's not sexy, but it works.
-Plus, my guilty pleasure is that I can hit Trader Joe's without fighting for parking like downtown.

 Perfect For